 The most common resident intertidal fish is probably the mudskipper.
 Mudskippers are the fish commonly found swimming in the mudflats of creeks, estuaries and coastal waters when they are uncovered by low tide1.
 Mudskippers are amphibious, euryhaline, burrowing and crawling fish, which dwell in open mudflats, coastal waters and mangroves2.
 Mudskippers were commonest during the post-monsoon season along the southeast coast of India and their habitats of choice are the mangrove and estuarine areas.
 Eight Malay Peninsula and twelve Sumatran species are found in the Straits of Malacca3.
 It is known that mudskippers live in burrows and favour the marshy arears, estuaries and intertidal zones4.
 The distribution pattern, species variety, behavioural patterns and locomotion activities of mudskippers have been studied by researchers for a long time.
 Research on the morphological traits of mudskippers allowed for their taxonomic classification.
 Additionally, the relationships between Oxudericnae gobies and other groups and genera4.
 Mudskippers consume varieties of food such as insects, small crustaceans, sand worms and mud.
 In addition to mud and sand particles, mudskippers typically consume algae, detritus, diatoms, nematodes, polychaetes and fish egg5.

 Their bulging eyes are adapted to the sharp eye view in the air that their underwater vision is weak.
-It has water filled up under the eyes that has formed because of the skin folds.
-To moisten the eyes in case of dehydration by exposure to air, the eyes can be wiped in this cup.
+It has water filled up beneath the eyes that has formed because of the skin folds.
+To moisten the eyes in case of dehydration by exposure to air, the eyes can be retracted into these cups.
 Their skin and gill chambers are structurally modified so that they can breathe in and out of the water.
 They move on the mud in search of their food.
-This fish on mud flats is the prey of migrating birds which are heavy predators6.
+This fish on mud flats is the prey of migrating birds which are their major predators6.
 Mudskippers are so called because they can walk, climb and skip around on land and in water.
 Mudspringer or mudskipper habitats normally the estuary area that is the portion of sea, shallow sea and sub tidal area of sea tidal areas.
 Moreover, in addition of mudskipper is highly dependent on the availability of mangrove forests and occupies a niche as a primary and secondary consumer in the food chain in the coastal ecosystem7-9.
 The length weight relationship and condition factors of Periophthalmus novemradiatus was studied in this coastal area of Purba Medinipur10.
-Distributional record of Indian mudskippers is rare and therefore the current study was done to study species diversity and assemblage of mudskippers in the mudflats habitats of four major coastal areas of the southern parts of West Bengal, namely- Digha Mohana, Sankarpur, Junput Sea Beach and Patuaghat.
+Distributional record of Indian mudskippers is rare and therefore the current study was done to study species diversity and assemblage of mudskippers in the mudflat habitats of four major coastal areas of the southern parts of West Bengal, namely- Digha Mohana, Sankarpur, Junput Sea Beach and Patuaghat.

 2. MATERIALS AND METHODS